JHR1986/johnhenryroche-ms3-fitnessfuel/README.md

 ### First Time Visitor Goals
 1. As a First Time Visitor, I want to quickly establish what information the website contains in respect of English speakers learning easy to use Korean phrases.
-2. As a First Time Visitor, I want to be able to easily navigate throughout the site pages and be able to find and search for Korean phrases for use when I visit the country.
+2. As a First Time Visitor, I want to be able to easily navigate throughout the site pages and be able to find and search for Korean phrases to use when I visit the country.
 3. As a First Time Visitor, I want to be able to go to the register page and create my own account.

 ### Returning Visitor Goals